THE ACCESSIBLE IN-HOME DISPLAY

 WHAT FEATURES DOES AN ACCESSIBLE IN-HOME DISPLAY HAVE?

-An accessible in-home display has all the features of a regular smart meter in-home display, with the addition of accessibility features which could include:
+An accessible in-home display has all the features of a regular smart meter in-home display, with the addition of accessibility features which include:

 - Text-to-speech function for screen navigation

 - LED push button to replay speech

 - Large typeface

 - TFT screen with a high contrast colour scheme optimised for visual impairment and colour blindness

 The accessible in-home display is being offered at no extra cost to selected customers, but they are not yet available with every supplier.

 HOW CAN I GET AN ACCESSIBLE IN-HOME DISPLAY?